-You may guide the conversation but they should own the metric they want to track.
-Using the above example, the easiest metric would be to simply count the number of successful meeting preps vs the number of unsuccessful meeting preps.
+If you run a team of Executive Assistants, for example, you may want them to be proactive and set as a goal that they should always have their VP or CEO, CFO, COOs fully briefed and ready for each meeting.
+However, you need them to see the importance of tracking hits and misses on that metric.
+You need to give them the latitude to experiment and track those metrics honestly without getting chewed out!
+You may guide the conversation, but they should own the metric they want to watch.
+In this case, the logical metric would be to simply count the number of successful meeting preps versus the number of unsuccessful meeting preps.
 If they come up with that idea and decide to track it, they will own it.
-From there setting goals becomes easy.
+From there, setting goals becomes easy.

 Make Failure A Stepping Stone To Success

-Don't Manage The Process, Let Them Do It!
+Do Not Manage The Process, Let Them Do It!

-You have to avoid the temptation to "manage" or engineer the process.
-In one LNG plant, there were issues with safety around the use of the golf carts that were used to get around the very large site.
-Golf carts don't go that fast but this site was built in a Louisiana swamp and so all the roadways were raised to alleviate issues around flooding and groundwater levels.
+You have to avoid the temptation to manage or engineer the process.
+In one LNG plant, there were issues with safety around the use of the golf carts that were used to get around the site.
+Golf carts are not fast, but this site was built in a Louisiana swamp, and so all the roadways were raised to alleviate issues around flooding and groundwater levels.
 Crews were being careless and rolling carts when doing things like backing up and so on.
-Since this plant was still in construction the upper management, who were engineers (bless them all!), decided to engineer a solution.
-Seat belts were installed, governors were put on to regulate speed and yellow safety lines were painted on all the roadways that the carts used.
+Since this plant was still under construction, the upper management, all engineers (bless them all!), decided to engineer a solution.
+Seat belts were installed, governors were put on to regulate speed, and yellow safety lines were painted on all the roadways that the carts used.